evanthebouncy/evanthebouncy.github.io/_pages/mentoring-statement.md

 Each collaboration is different, depending on our relevant interests, expertise, and the stakes at hand.
 Irrespective of the nature of our collaboration, first and foremost, I am investing in you, to help you (and myself) become a better person/thinker/collaborator/teacher -- a better scientist.

+#### mentoring news
+<span style="font-size:0.8em;"> 2022-04-18 [Saujas Vaduguru](https://twitter.com/saujasv), my collaborator/mentee whom I have been working with for over a year and written a recommendation letter for, has been accepted to CMU as a PhD student under [Daniel Fried](https://twitter.com/dan_fried).
+The most amazing thing is that I've never met Saujas in person and we collaborated entirely online.
+I have not met Daniel in person either.
+I hope to see them in real life soon! 😂 </span>